rune-org/rune/services/rune-worker/rfcs/RFC-006-wait.md

 ### **6.1 NodeExecutionMessage**

 * **Input (Phase 1):** Triggers the Suspend logic.
 The worker identifies type: "wait" and executes the scheduling logic instead of business logic.
 * **Output (Phase 2 \- Scheduler):** The Scheduler acts as a pseudo-worker.
-It generates the *next* NodeExecutionMessage pointing to the successor node and injects it back into the stream.
+It generates the *next* NodeExecutionMessage pointing to the successor node and injects it into the `workflow.resume` queue.

 ### **6.2 NodeStatusMessage**